updated Last minute

 Help

-First of all, you must be fully vaccinated and boosted.
+First of all, you must be fully vaccinated, boosted and updated with the latest covid strain.
 A photo of your card is required.

-Winter time is pruning time.
-Vines, fruit trees, blackberries and hedges all benefit.
-March and April is seed planting time.
-April and May we are direct seeding, weeding flower beds, weed whacking with a weed eater, fence mending, blackberry eradication, addressing irrigation needs, brush removal, and landscaping and maintenance projects are ongoing throughout the Summer.
+Winter is pruning time.
+Grapevines, perennial plantings and fruit trees.
+Raised beds are cleaned up, 200 wire cages are removed and dead plants are composted.
+March and April is seed starting time.
+April and May we are direct seeding and transplanting starts, weeding flower beds, weed whacking with a weed eater, addressing irrigation needs, brush removal.
+Landscaping and maintenance projects are ongoing throughout the Summer when there's time.
 Food preservation and processing occur mostly in June, Sept, Oct. and Nov.
-We dry apples, pears, and spearmint and other herbs.
+We dry apples, pears, spearmint and other herbs.
+Freezing and canning veggies and fruits, making jams, salsa and hot sauce.
+Roasting peppers and eggplant.
 Planting of Winter greens and garlic happens in August and Early Sept.
-In the Fall we may make cider, jellies and butters; can salsas, hot sauce and tomato sauces; roast peppers and freeze eggplant, peas, and beans.
-Excess fresh produce is shared with guests.
+In the Fall we may make cider.

 • Languages spoken